MalenaPS/llm-systems-reliability-lab/docs/reproducibility.md

 ---

-# Deterministic CI Mode
+## Deterministic CI Mode

-Continuous integration runs the pipeline in **deterministic mode** using a mock backend.
+Continuous integration executes the pipeline in **deterministic mode**using a mock backend.

 Characteristics: